This is an operation which involves decompression of the nerves of the lower spine in patients with lumbar spinal stenosis and compression.

-The traditional operation is a laminectomy procedure, which involves a relatively large wound and removal of a considerable amount of bone to provide access to the spinal canal.
-However, advances in spinal surgery over the last two decades and the introduction of operating microscopes has led to development of less invasive surgical techniques with excellent results.
-These micro-surgical techniques involve decompression of the nerves through small windows (fenestrations) in the bone using the strong magnification and light of a surgical microscope.
-These techniques involve less muscle and soft tissue disturbance, reduced blood loss and wound pain.
-Patients recover quickly and are usually able to mobilise and return home on the day after the operation.
+Advances in spinal surgery over the last two decades, including the introduction of the operating microscopes, has led to the development of less invasive surgical techniques with excellent results.
+These micro-surgical techniques involve nerve decompression through small windows (fenestrations) in the bone using a powerful microscope for precise visualisation.
+The technique involves less muscle and soft tissue disturbance, reduced blood loss and wound pain.
+Patients recover more quickly and are usually able to mobilise and return home within 12 to 24 hours after the operation.

 What is the success rate?

-The overall success rate of lumbar decompression in relieving leg symptoms varies from 85 - 95%.
+The success rate of lumbar decompression for spinal stenosis, with improvement in leg pain, varies from 80 – 90%.
 It will not improve back pain and the operation is therefore not recommended for back pain alone.
-Most patients experience relief of symptoms within a few days or weeks after the operation.
-Over time, patients are gradually able to walk in a more upright position and their walking distance improves.
+Most patients experience relief of symptoms within a few days after the operation.
+Over time, patients are able to walk much greater distances and in a more upright position without experiencing leg pain and numbness.

 What is the recovery time?

 Patients are usually able to get out of bed for a short walk within six to 12 hours of the operation and are ready to go home 1 to 2 days after the operation.
 Most patients are able to return to normal non-strenuous activities within 2- 3 weeks and drive within seven to ten days.
 Patients with desk-based or non-physical jobs can usually return to work within two to three weeks.
 A longer period off work is usually necessary if the occupation involves heavy physical work.